invertase/flutterfire_cli/README.md

 flutterfire configure --yes --project=<FIREBASE_PROJECT_ID> --windows-app-id=<WEB_APP_ID>
 ```

-- `--yes`
+#### `--yes` flag
-  - auto-detect the platforms from the project directory.
+- auto-detects the platforms from the project directory.
-  - prevent a prompt for rewriting the Dart Firebase configuration file (default name - `firebase_options.dart`) should you already have one in your project.
+- prevents a prompt for rewriting the Dart Firebase configuration file (default name - `firebase_options.dart`) should you already have one in your project.
 It will auto rewrite the specific parts of your Firebase app configuration that you have requested (e.g. choosing `--platforms=web,android` will update web and android configurations in the `firebase_options.dart` file and leave the other app configurations within the file intact).

-- `--project`
+#### `--project` flag
-  - flag will select the Firebase project and negate the command prompt to choose which Firebase project you wish to use.
+- selects the Firebase project and negates the command prompt to choose which Firebase project you wish to use.

 ### Multi build configuration setup

 #### Android

 [Android Firebase setup](https://firebase.google.com/docs/projects/multiprojects#support_multiple_environments_in_your_android_application) is fairly straight forward.
 It requires the application ID and the file path where you want to place your `google-services.json` file.
 Imagine you want to setup you Flutter project's android release build configuration with its own Firebase app.
-Here is how it would look like:
+Here is how it would look:

 ```bash
 flutterfire configure --platforms=android --android-package-name=your.application.id --android-out=android/app/src/release/google-services.json